SeTar-Bot/DSB/README.md

 ### Commands

-Discord SB Have it own commands that gonna be listed in here
+Discord SB Have it own commands that gonna be listed in here (There will be updates for new commands!)

 * Ping - See Your Bot's ping and latency
 * Eval - Eval your NodeJS Code